songlinjian/Reuse-IPv4-client-subset-for-IPv6-geolocation/dualstack-geoip.md

 ## limits consideration

 Multihoming is a issue for this practice, because IPv4 and IPv6 address of a site may be assigned by different upstream ISP.
-Although the physical location of a client are the same but the locations of network topology are different which real matters for many Geolocation-based application.
+Although the physical location of a client are the same but the locations of network topology are different which really matters for many Geolocation-based application.

 ## Security Considerations